gabriellabann/SE-SCC-Depression-clone/research-assessment.md

     2. User-defined function(s) run(s) without error and produces expected output in at least 2 contexts
     3. Functions are well-documented with comments

-        -   [ ] Objective attempt
+        -   [X] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: in SE-SCC-Depression.R

 8. Parse and write conditional statements and/or loops

     1. Uses conditional in multiple contexts, including dplyr pipelines
     2. Uses multiple types of conditional/loop functions (e.g., `if_else()`, `case_when()`, `for`, `while`)

-        -   [ ] Objective attempt
+        -   [X] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: in SE-SCC-Depression.R

 9. Use `readr` functions to read in and write out data